cmss13-devs/cmss13/.github/CONTRIBUTING.md

 This should help you understand what you can and can't do with your newfound github permissions.

-Things you --CAN-- do:
+Things you **CAN** do:
 - Label issues appropriately
 - Close issues when appropriate

-Things you --CAN'T-- do:
+Things you **CAN'T** do:
 - Close PRs: Only maintainers are allowed to close PRs.
 Do not hit that button.
 - Label PRs, leave that for maintainers to handle.

 </details>

 ## Issues Tracker
 Potential bugs can be submitted to the project issue tracker on GitLab.
-While we appreciate suggestions, they should --not-- be posted here to make triaging technical issues and fixing bugs easier.
+While we appreciate suggestions, they should **not** be posted here to make triaging technical issues and fixing bugs easier.

 When submitting an issue, use the provided template.
 A few things to keep in mind for a good issue report maximizing the chance of finding and fixing it: